SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Best Restaurants in the Marina District San Francisco

-• Pacific Catch: Casual seafood restaurant with a Pacific Rim twist, perfect for lunch or dinner, $$, 2027 Chestnut Street
+• Pacific Catch: Casual seafood restaurant with a Pacific Rim twist (from sushi to tacos!), perfect for lunch or dinner, $$, 2027 Chestnut Street

-• Blackwood: Thai food with a twist as well as several traditional American brunch staples, some of my favorites include their mushroom rolls, red curry, and benedicts, $$, 2150 Chestnut Street
+• Blackwood: Thai fusion and great brunch staples, my favorites being their mushroom rolls, red curry, and Benedicts, $$, 2150 Chestnut Street

 >> Find additional top restaurants throughout SF